 If you have more than two days, then I recommend one (or more!) of these Best Day Trips from Athens.
 My favorites of these day trip options is the Meteora Monasteries and Hydra, which is one of the Best Greek Islands To Visit!

 Want to maximize your time here?
-Then check out this 2-day Athens itinerary!
+Check out this 2-day Athens itinerary!

 Day One of Your Athens Itinerary